Classroom Support Services

 Fact vs. Fable: Everything you Need to Know about Taking Vitamins – Vitamin C Pill Activity

 Ever wonder if you should be taking vitamins?
-During this lesson, students will learn the reasons why people should consider taking vitamins and the evidence in support of doing so.
+During this lesson, students will explore the reasons why people should consider taking vitamins and the evidence in support of doing so.
 We discuss good food sources of vitamins along with their recommended minimum and maximum consumption guidelines.
-By following step-by-step instructions, students will learn how to use a capsule filler machine and create their own handmade Vitamin C pill.
+By following step-by-step instructions, students will use a capsule filler machine and create their own handmade Vitamin C pill.

 First Aid 101– Bandage Wraps